 CRAZY STUPID LOVE sets up like it’s two completely different stories: Cal’s divorce from Emily, juxtaposed against Hannah’s burgeoning relationship with previous womaniser Jacob.
 Jacob is present in both threads: he “advises” Cal on how to become a ladies’ man, just as he himself finds love with Hannah.

 *Of course* Cal discovers his new life is hollow (in Rom Com land, everyone wants to be in a relationship, rather than happily single!
-Sigh) and Cal eventually wants Emily back, despite her infidelity with work colleague David Lindhagen.
-Cal tells Jacob this and how he’s going to try and win Emily back at a family gathering that afternoon; Jacob congratulates him on his realisation and tells Cal he’s made a few of his own regarding relationships.
+Sigh).
+Cal eventually wants Emily back, despite her infidelity.
+Cal tells Jacob this and how he’s going to try and win Emily back at a family gathering that afternoon.
+Jacob congratulates him on his realisation, telling Cal he’s made a few of his own regarding relationships.
 Jacob tells Cal he’s off to meet the parents of his girlfriend for the very first time.
 The two men part company.

 This is a masterly reversal which involves ALL the characters, that’s also very unexpected and very funny, catapulting us into an unexpected resolution.
 Considering Rom Coms are noted for their “inevitability”, how many of us can write something like THAT in our specs?

 TIPS: Another function of a reversal is to bring the audience something completely unexpected.
 But we can’t just parachute randomness in; that’s cheating!
 CRAZY STUPID LOVE lulls us into a false sense of security with the juxtaposition of the two stories, seemingly linked by Jacob … then whips the rug from underneath us.